In Memoriam: Remembering the TV stars we lost in 2021

-As we reach the midway point of the year, we want to take a moment to reflect upon the beloved television talents that have passed away in 2021.
+As we reach the end of the year, we want to take a moment to reflect upon the beloved television talents that passed away in 2021.

-Over the past six months, we have had to say goodbye to Emmy legends, beloved captains, barrier breakers, former child stars, and more.
+Over the past 12 months, we have had to say goodbye to Emmy legends, Mayberry loves, beloved captains, barrier breakers, former child stars, and more.
 Thankfully, their wonderful work lives on.